Data, Reporting, and Evaluation

 Utilizing Evaluation Results

-As part of Michigan Department of Health and Human Services’ (MDHHS) MCO pilot of the National DPP lifestyle change program, MDHHS collected data to evaluate each CDC-recognized organization that received 1815 funding through the pilot.
+As part of Michigan Department of Health and Human Services’ (MDHHS) MCO pilot of the National DPP lifestyle change program, MDHHS collected data to evaluate each CDC-recognized organization that received previously available 1815 funding through the pilot.
 MDHHS collects a variety of data including:

 • Cost per participant to provide the program